cylinderlight/udp2serialSPI/README.md

 A bridge between udp packets and a ttySPI serial port.
 Framing the UDP packets data on the serial line with slip.
 Developed to use the OSC protocol on the Arduino Yun.
-This release does uses the SPI port insted of the serial port as in usp2serial
+This release uses the SPI port insted of the serial port as in usp2serial

 version 1.0  May 15/2014